 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, it is important to work with your provider to diagnose your problem before you start any treatment.
+As with any therapy, it is important to work with your provider to diagnose your problem before you start treatment.
 You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 People with a history of alcoholism should not take tinctures.
 Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.

-While there are no herbs that specifically treat osteomyelitis, these herbs may help you strengthen your immune system and reduce infection:
+While there are no herbs that specifically treat osteomyelitis, these herbs may help strengthen your immune system and reduce infection:

 - Garlic (Allium sativum).
 Has antibacterial properties.
 Garlic may increase the risk of bleeding, especially if you also take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
 Garlic may interact with a number of medications, including those used to treat HIV.

 - Echinacea (Echinacea spp.) -- may help strengthen your immune system.
 People with autoimmune disease, such as lupus or rheumatoid arthritis, as well as those with HIV, should not take echinacea.
 People who have allergies to daisy and/or ragweed can be allergic to echinacea.